-Protocol Agreements: Building on the work of strategy 19, and in alignment with UNDRIP, BCFNJC, BC and Canada will work with the BCPS and Crown Counsel to develop protocols that specifically address the prevailing practices that cause Indigenous women, girls, and 2S+ to receive elevated charges, harsher sentences, and higher risk classifications.

-- Development of a protocol agreement outlining BCPS and Crown Counsel's collaboration with the MMIWG2S+ Task force. - Bilateral agreements, outlined in Strategy 19, with BCPS/Crown Counsel and First Nations will specifically contemplate how to actively intervene in the prevalence of overcharging of Indigenous women, girls, and 2S+. - Collaborative review and updates to the BCPS manual as per BFNJC's recommendations that have already been made.

-BCPS/Crown Liaison: A Crown Counsel and BC Prosecution Service liaison who be included in all cases where an Indigenous woman, girl, or 2S+ is charged with a crime.
-This includes weighing in and providing insight into the over-charging, harsh sentencing, and risk classifications of Indigenous women, girls, and 2S+.
+- A. Protocol Agreements: Building on the work of strategy 19, and in alignment with UNDRIP, BCFNJC, BC and Canada will work with the BC Prosecution Service (BCPS) and Crown Counsel to develop protocols that specifically address the prevailing practices that cause Indigenous women, girls, and 2SLGBTQIA+ to receive elevated charges, harsher sentences, and higher risk classifications. - Development of a protocol agreement outlining BCPS and Crown Counsel's collaboration with the MMIWG2S+ Task force. - Bilateral agreements, outlined in Strategy 19, with BCPS/Crown Counsel and First Nations will specifically contemplate how to actively intervene in the prevalence of overcharging of Indigenous women, girls, and 2SLGBTQIA+. - Collaborative review and updates to the BCPS manual as per BFNJC's recommendations that have already been made. - B. BCPS/Crown Liaison: A Crown Counsel and BC Prosecution Service liaison who will be included in all cases where an Indigenous woman, girl, or 2SLGBTQIA+ is charged with a crime.
+This includes weighing in and providing insight into the over-charging, harsh sentencing, and risk classifications of Indigenous women, girls, and 2SLGBTQIA+.

-2SLGBTQIA+
+14. 2SLGBTQIA+

-Objective: To affirm the Calls for Justice recommendations and BCFNJC's engagement sessions in Fall 2023 that heard the need for greater awareness of 2S+ issues.
-To include the 2S+ history and contemporary place within communities.
-Priority areas include having a 2S+ led team to develop the justice plan and address policing, education, justice, socio-economic priorities, health, and healing.
+Objective: To affirm the Calls for Justice recommendations and BCFNJC's engagement sessions in Fall 2023 that heard the need for greater awareness of 2SLGBTQIA+ issues.
+To include the 2SLGBTQIA+ history and contemporary place within communities.
+Priority areas include having a 2SLGBTQIA+ led team to develop the justice plan and address policing, education, justice, socio-economic priorities, health, and healing.

-Development of Indigenous 2SLGBTQIA+ Justice Plan: Through a 2S+ led team, the strategy seeks to create a justice plan that has a distinctions-based approach and considers the safety concerns that 2S+ individuals and groups, including youth, face.

-- BCFNJC, BC and Canada, working with relevant partners, will form a 2S+ led team to develop a 2S+ specific justice plan ensuring that the perspectives of the 2S+ community are accurately represented and respected, and relevant strategies are implemented. - The 2S+ justice plan will address various safety challenges the 2S+ community encounters daily, such as discrimination, violence, and lack of support systems, including in healthcare, education, employment, and public spaces.
+- A. Development of Indigenous 2SLGBTQIA+ Justice Plan: Through a 2SLGBTQIA+ led team, the strategy seeks to create a justice plan that has a distinctions-based approach and considers the safety concerns that 2SLGBTQIA+ individuals and groups, including youth, face. - BCFNJC, BC, and Canada, working with relevant partners, will form a 2SLGBTQIA+ led team to develop a 2SLGBTQIA+ specific justice plan ensuring that the perspectives of the 2SLGBTQIA+ community are accurately represented and respected, and relevant strategies are implemented. - The 2SLGBTQIA+ justice plan will address various safety challenges the 2SLGBTQIA+ community encounters daily, such as discrimination, violence, and lack of support systems, including in healthcare, education, employment, and public spaces.

-Legislation and Policy
+15. Legislation and Policy

 Objective: Legislation and policies will reflect consideration and space for Indigenous worldviews, with particular attention and space to autonomy and self-governance.
-Indigenous women, girls, and 2S+ will not feel targeted by laws that are used to criminalize them but rather a system where First Nations can make space to revitalize traditional justice practices.
+Indigenous women, girls, and 2SLGBTQIA+ will not feel targeted by laws that are used to criminalize them but rather a system where First Nations can make space to revitalize traditional justice practices.

-Legislation and Policy Review: Building on strategy 8, and in alignment with UNDRIP, BCFNJC, BC and Canada will conduct an in-depth review of legislation and policy relating to the various strategy domains in this plan.
+A. Legislation and Policy Review: Building on strategy 8, and in alignment with UNDRIP, BCFNJC, BC, and Canada will conduct an in-depth review of legislation and policy relating to the various strategy domains in this plan.